isomerpages/sp-educonference/pages/ISATE 2024 Paper Presentation Session 3.md

 challenging due to its heavy cognitive load, as indicated by feedback from the 2021/2022 and 2022/2023 academic years.
 By using Codeium, programming became easier and more intuitive, helping students understand complex ideas better.
-ChatGPT offered personalized and interactive</p>
-<p>support.
-Feedback from the 2023/2024 academic year showed higher student
+ChatGPT offered personalized and interactive support.
+Feedback from the 2023/2024 academic year showed higher student satisfaction.
-satisfaction.
 This study shows that GAI tools can make learning easier and could be used to teach other complex skills, reducing difficulty and improving student skills for the future.</p>
 <p></p>
 </div>
 </details>